 Water Resistant?
 Yes!
 Doesn’t repel water like some others do, but doesn’t allow burns even after swimming.

-Although my husband, who is notorious for not applying sunscreen evenly, burned a bit at a baseball game between noon and 3:00, our brother-in-law and neighbors did not burn at all, even after swimming.
+My Experience: Although my husband, who is notorious for not applying sunscreen evenly, burned a bit at a baseball game between noon and 3:00, our brother-in-law and neighbors did not burn at all, even after swimming.
 The brother-in-law had some other products on as well and did burn, so I feel pretty confident in the effectiveness of Kabana Green Screen.
 My neighbor didn’t like the consistency and would not use it again.
 As natural sunblocks go, that’s pretty standard issue, so I guess I’m used to it.
 The tinted version helps alleviate the Casper the Friendly Ghost look, but it’s too “tan” for very fair skin and looks odd.

 What really puts Kabana at the top is the ingredients – when I was asked by a cousin to choose one for her son, just barely 6 months, I felt I could only grab one that had zinc oxide as an active ingredient, since that is rated safe for babies’ bottoms from day one.
 Kabana was the one I told her to take home with her… Note: Here are my only best recommended sunscreens for babies, updated each year.